 Message-Passing Algorithms for MIMO Wireless Communication.
 The detection problem for MIMO communication systems is known to be NP-hard.
 The factor graph that corresponds to this problem is very loopy; in fact, it is a complete graph.
 Hence, a straightforward application of the Belief Propagation (BP) algorithm yields very poor results.
 We have developed several methods that either modify the cost function we want to optimize or modify the BP messages in such a way that the BP algorithm yields improved performance.
 One approach is based on an optimal tree approximation of the Gaussian density of the unconstrained linear system.
 The finite-set constraint is then applied to obtain a cycle-free discrete distribution.
 Another approach is based on two-dimensional Gaussian projections and a third method is based on imposing priors on the BP messages.
 Joint work with Amir Leshem.

 Improved MIMO detection based on successive tree approximations .
-IEEE Int.
-Symposium on Information Theory (ISIT), 2013.
+ISIT, 2013.
 C code

 Iterative tomographic solution of integer least squares problems with applications to MIMO detection.
 IEEE Journal of Selected Topics in Signal Processing, 2011.